dortania/OpenCore-Install-Guide/macos-limits.md

 * **Intel 600p**
   * While not unbootable, please be aware this model can cause numerous problems.
 [Any fix for Intel 600p NVMe Drive? #1286](https://github.com/acidanthera/bugtracker/issues/1286)
+  * Note: The Intel 660p series SSDs will work fine.

 ## Wired Networking